cacutler/course-tracker/README.md

 - Track (String) - This is the student's major degree track if their chosen major requires a track
 - Credits (Number) - This is the number of credits the student has taken and passed
 - GPA (Number) - optional future feature; this is the student's GPA based on previous classes and grades
-- Plans (Array) - This is a list of plan JSON objects
+- Plans (Array of Plans) - This is a list of plan JSON objects
-- Passed Courses (Array) - This is a list of passed courses the student has completed where courses are objects
+- Passed Courses (Array of Courses) - This is a list of passed courses the student has completed where courses are objects
-- Future Courses (Array) - This is a list of future courses required for the student's major where courses are objects
+- Future Courses (Array of Courses) - This is a list of future courses required for the student's major where courses are objects
-- Available Courses (Array) - This is a list of available courses the student can take where courses are objects
+- Available Courses (Array of Courses) - This is a list of available courses the student can take where courses are objects

 **Degree Table:**
-- Degree Title
+- Degree Title (String)
-- Degree Tracks
+- Degree Tracks (Array of Strings)
-- Required Courses
+- Required Courses (Array of Courses)
-- Default Plan
+- Default Plan (Plan)

 **Course Object:**
-- Course Title
+- Course Title (String)
-- Course Number
+- Course Number (String)
-- Prerequisite Courses
+- Prerequisite Courses (Array of Strings)
-- Corequisite Courses
+- Corequisite Courses (Array of Strings)
-- Semester Availability (Array)
+- Semester Availability (Array of Strings)

 **Plan Object:**
-- Plan Title
+- Plan Title (String)
-- First Semester
+- First Semester (Array of Strings)
-- Second Semester
+- Second Semester (Array of Strings)
-- Third Semester
+- Third Semester (Array of Strings)
-- Fourth Semester
+- Fourth Semester (Array of Strings)
-- Fifth Semester
+- Fifth Semester (Array of Strings)
-- Sixth Semester
+- Sixth Semester (Array of Strings)
-- Seventh Semester
+- Seventh Semester (Array of Strings)
-- Eighth Semester
+- Eighth Semester (Array of Strings)